emmanuelsapin/splitting_parental_genotype_transmitted_and_non-transmitted-/README.md

-The code that is provided can run on UKBiobank using appropriate folder names
+The code that is provided can run on UKBiobank using appropriate folder names.
+The entry data are not provided.